 3D Rendering Basics

 Modern graphic design programs allow artists and designers to use a new kind of canvas.
 3D rendering is the next step evolution of computer technology.
-So what is 3D rendering in simplest terms?
+So what is 3D rendering in simple terms?

 3D rendering (and its first cousin 3D animation) is a 2-dimensional representation of objects based on a computer wireframe model.
 Color, lighting, texture, shadows, and material are added to the wireframe to create lifelike images.